Chickery's Travels

 Hopefully, the RV is everything it was expected to be and you want to keep it for many, many years.
 However, most RVs are traded after three to five years.
 In addition, the average RV can depreciate between 25% & 40% within the first one to two years.
 In this example, the $100,000 RV is only going to be worth between $60,000 and $75,000 very shortly after purchase.
 This can be considered a “good times with the RV” cost because it will never be recovered from a trade-in or private sale.

 But wait, there’s more!
 Making the $763 payment every month will pay off the RV in 15 years.
 Along with the cost of the RV, the 5.25% interest rate adds up to an additional $40,000+ in interest.
 This means that the total cost would be $140,000 for a product that quickly becomes valued somewhere between $60,000 and $75,000.
-This is what the bank wants because it makes them the most return on the loan.
+This is what the bank wants because it makes the most return on the loan.

 What Can Be Done